 Guess which one most agents struggle with?
 You guessed it: Lead Generation.

 Most real estate teams provide their buyer’s agents with as many leads as they can handle.
 That’s good because there are a TON of great agents out there who are terrific at following up with and helping potential buyer leads!

-These agents often times would way rather be apart of a team where someone else (the team leader) does the lead generation, marketing and so on, so they (the buyers agent) can focus on what they do best: following up, showing homes, and writing offers!
+These agents often would way rather be part of a team where someone else (the team leader) does the lead generation, marketing, and so on, so they (the buyers agent) can focus on what they do best: following up, showing homes, and writing offers!

 Buyer’s agents, by their very nature, generally prefer NOT to be bogged down in the administrative work.
 Here again is a place the real estate team leader can bring tremendous value.
 By providing capable administrative support, team leaders ensure that buyers agents are able to focus on what they are best at: SELLING REAL ESTATE.